ShinniUwU/Tohru-Discord-Theme/README.md

 5. Go back to the "Themes" section and enable the "Tohru" theme

 ## Installation for Vancord

-1.Click on "TohruThemeShinni.css"
+1. Click on "TohruThemeShinni.css"
-2.Click on Raw and then copy the URL
+2. Click on Raw and then copy the URL
-3.Open Vancord and go to the "Themes" section in User Settings 4.Paste the link in THEMES where it says "Theme Links"
+3. Open Vancord and go to the "Themes" section in User Settings
+4. Paste the link in THEMES where it says "Theme Links"

 ## Support